phonaputer/hands_on_go/user_application/README.md

-# "Hands-on-Go" User Server
+# "Hands-on-Go" User Application

-This is the directory in which you will write the code for the User Server you'll be developing in this workshop.
+This is the directory in which you will write the code for the User Application you'll be developing in this workshop.

 Please create a branch for your code using the following format: `${your_name}/${workshop_start_date_yyyyMM}`.